amper5and/voice.js/README.md

 For now, install by running `npm install` in the main voice.js directory.

 ## API
-The API documentation is forthcoming.
-In the meantime, see the examples folder to get started.
+The API documentation is in `API.md`.
+Also, see the examples for clarifications.

 ## License
 MIT License.
 See LICENSE.